Navigating Mental Health as a Khmer Social Worker

 Katrina Dizon Mariategue

 Katrina holds a Master of Public Policy degree from the University of Maryland, College Park, where she also served as graduate coordinator at the Office of Multicultural Involvement and Community Advocacy to advise, mentor, and educate AAPI students on campus.
-In her free time, Katrina enjoys playing with her 2-year-old daughter, food tripping with her husband, binge watching shows on Netflix, and watching Broadway musicals.
+She received her bachelor’s degree from Ateneo de Manila University in the Philippines.
+In her free time, Katrina enjoys spending time with her daughter and husband, binge-watching true crime series on Netflix, reading dystopian fiction, swimming, and watching Broadway musicals.

 Language and the Southeast Asian diaspora